openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-taskpool.md

 execute(group: TaskGroup, priority?: Priority): Promise<Object[]>

 Places a task group in the internal queue of the task pool.
-The task group will be distributed to the worker thread for execution.
+The tasks in the task group are not executed immediately.
+They wait to be distributed to the worker thread for execution.
 After all tasks in the task group are executed, a result array is returned.
 This API applies when you want to execute a group of associated tasks.

 **System capability**: SystemCapability.Utils.Lang